omgitsjessie/birthdates/README.md

 ```
 ![Birthdate time series, with monthly trend removed.](Birthdate time series with monthly trend removed.png)

 Finally, isolate out the annual trend over time.
 This is likely to show effects of birthrates on holidays.
-Similar to how doctors avoid scheduling on weekends; some holidays create days that are likely not going to have scheduled births year-over-year.
-Days like Memorial Day or Thanksgiving recur annually.
-Those birthdates are unlikely to have been part of a conception plan, so now we'll go back into our birthdate effect data, and remove birthdate effect data falling on those holidays.
+Similar to how doctors avoid scheduling on weekends, some holidays lead to dates with fewer scheduled births year-over-year.
+Worth noting--lower birth rates on annual holidays like Memorial Day or Thanksgiving are unlikely to have been part of a conception plan, so now we'll go back into our birthdate effect data, and remove birthdate effect data falling on those holidays.

 A more accurate approach may be to identify each holiday in the original 10-year set and remove those dates specifically; but for the sake of a quick-and-dirty analysis we will identify date intervals (Thanksgiving fell between 11/22 and 11/29 for 1994-2004), and gloss over those data.

 ```
 #Separate out annual trend, that's what you want (but just one cycle).